 So we follow through.
 Onward to the playing field.
 The laboratory.
 Life.
 Here is where we see what a splendid "product" God has given us.
 Here is where the words of God shine.
 When we live them.

 -IF WE WANT TO REALLY LIVE, THEN WE ARE GOING TO LISTEN TO OUR GOD.-

-PART ONE / CHAPTER FOUR: We need to deal with the effects our fallen nature has had on our reasoning abilities.
+PART ONE / CHAPTER FOUR: We need to deal with the effects of our fallen nature.